 This is a challenging process for every student.
 Please start early and avail yourself of the resources in the School Counseling Department.
 By far the best resources are the School Counselors.
 Use them; don't be shy.
-Please be sure to check out the Naviance software in the School Counseling Department (also accessed via the internet).
-It can help you narrow down your choices.
-A student will have access to their Naviance account beginning in their sophomore year.

-The School Counseling Department schedules meetings for juniors and their parent(s)/guardian(s) and for seniors and their parent(s)/guardian(s) regarding the college application process.
-These meetings are very informative and are highly recommended.
+Please be sure to check out the Naviance software (also accessed via the internet) in the School Counseling Department.
+It can truly help you narrow down your choices.
+Please start early; it helps to lower the stress.
+The School Counseling Department schedules meetings for juniors and their parents and for seniors and their parents regarding the college application process.
+These meetings are extremely informative and are highly recommended.